The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 3.3 These principles are operationalised through six interlocking constitutional design foundations:

-(a) Constitutionalised Tier-Two Identity Protection — identities are protected beyond political majorities or demographic change, embedded in constitutional law.
+(a) Constitutionalised Tier-Two Identity Protection — identity is protected beyond political majorities or demographic change and embedded in constitutional law;

-(b) Identity-Anchored Shared Sovereignty — constitutional authority is shared across identities without territorial domination.
+(b) Identity-Anchored Shared Sovereignty — constitutional authority operates across identities without territorial domination;

-(c) Neutral Administrative Centre — a centrally located constitutional centre belonging to neither tradition ensures impartial governance.
+(c) Neutral Administrative Centre — a centrally located constitutional centre supports impartial governance outside inherited power structures;

-(d) Overlapping, Reparative Representation — representation designed to heal historical ruptures rather than reinforcing zero-sum binaries.
+(d) Overlapping, Reparative Representation — representation is structured to correct imbalance rather than reinforce division;

-(e) Unified Three-Strand Architecture — institutional design coherently integrating internal governance, North–South cooperation, and British–Irish relations.
+(e) Unified Three-Strand Architecture — internal governance, North–South cooperation, and British–Irish relations operate as an integrated constitutional system;

 4. Shared Institutional Architecture

-4.1 The framework develops existing traditions of shared governance through:
+4.1 The framework develops existing traditions of governance through:

 (a) parallel legislatures (Stormont and Leinster House);